A.V. Williams Data Center Colocation Terms and Conditions

 Oversight and management of IT systems

 Oversight and management of all occupant-owned hardware and software in the facility is the responsibility of the Occupant.
 DIT does not support, maintain, or administer systems owned by Occupants.
 DIT will assist in the troubleshooting of problems related to the equipment upon request.
-DIT manages and supports all DIT owned and provided network switches.
+DIT manages and supports all DIT-owned and provided network switches.

 Primary ownership of planning and implementing occupancy rests with the Occupant.
 DIT will be onsite for all initial colocation installations.
 DIT supports physical occupancy and network connectivity through collaboration in planning the move and installation.
 DIT has oversight of the initial installation of hardware into the rack(s).
 DIT will provide assistance in hardware transport from the facility loading dock onward, infrastructure resource assignments, plus rack and cable management.
 DIT reserves the right to intervene for quality control purposes.